Sherburn in Elmet: Transport

 The village is served by Sherburn-in-Elmet railway station with services to York railway station, Hull Paragon Interchange and Sheffield railway station, with a second station (South Milford railway station) in nearby South Milford providing services to Leeds and Hull.
 Arriva Yorkshire buses go to Leeds, Tadcaster and Selby.

+Media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor TV transmitter.
+Local radio stations are BBC Radio York on 103.7 FM, Greatest Hits Radio Yorkshire (formerly Minister FM) on 104.7 FM, YO1 Radio on 90.0 FM, Heart Yorkshire on 106.2 FM and Capital Yorkshire on 105.1 FM.
+The town is served by the local newspapers, The York Press and Wetherby News.

 Education

 Sherburn in Elmet has two primary Schools and one secondary school.
 Its primary schools are Sherburn Hungate Primary School and Athelstan Primary School.
 Its secondary school is Sherburn High School, which is located on Garden Lane.